Ilya-arch32/Neighbly.ArchitectureHarmonyIndexSystem/README.md

 **An analytical engine for calculating the Architectural Harmony Index and generating recommendations for improving living spaces.**

-This project is a software implementation of the **Architectural Harmony Index** concept—a metric that quantitatively assesses how well a space conforms to the ideals of function and beauty.
+This project is a software implementation of the **Architectural Harmony Index** concept — a metric that quantitatively assesses how well a space conforms to the ideals of function and beauty.

 ![Main Architectural Harmony Index Diagram](https://github.com/Ilya-arch13/Neighbly.ArchitectureHarmonyIndexSystem/blob/main/ArchitectureHarmonyIndexFORPREVIEWLOGO.png)